Sir Ewan Forbes, 11th Baronet: Inheritance and lawsuit

 The re-registration passed without much public comment, and the issue of his gender would remain a private one until 1965.
 That December, his elder brother died, leaving daughters but no sons, and thus posing a problem of inheritance.
 The barony could be inherited by heirs male or female, and so passed directly to Sempill's eldest daughter Ann, but the baronetcy – along with the bulk of the land – would have to pass to the first male heir.
 The family had assumed that Ewan would inherit, as the younger brother.
 Following the death of the Lord Sempill in December 1965, The Times cited Debrett's in reporting that the heir to the baronetcy was the Hon.
 Ewan Forbes-Sempill, "formerly registered as Elizabeth".
 However, this was challenged by his cousin John Forbes-Sempill, who argued that the 1952 re-registration was invalid.
 This would mean that Forbes was still legally considered a woman, unable to inherit the title, and so it would pass to John Forbes-Sempill.

 At the time, gender re-registration was permitted in a limited set of cases; the leading case, decided in 1965, had held that re-registration of this form was only permitted when "the sex of a child was indeterminate at birth and it was later discovered ... that an error had been made".
 The challenge was taken to the Court of Session, where the case was heard in great secrecy by a single judge, Lord Hunter – no papers were publicly filed, and the judge sat in a solicitor's office rather than in open court to hear the case.
 A total of twelve medical experts were called to give evidence.
 Among the experts, Professor Martin Roth observed in evidence that he felt Forbes' condition was closer to that of a transsexual, and Professor John Strong described the medical tests involved as "not wholly conclusive".
-Professor L. G. Gooren returned to his records of the case in 1999 and "concluded, with hindsight, that Forbes-Sempill was almost certainly a female-to-male transsexual"; the details that have since emerged of his treatment make it clear that he was a trans man.
+Professor Louis Gooren returned to his records of the case in 1999 and "concluded, with hindsight, that Forbes-Sempill was almost certainly a female-to-male transsexual"; the details that have since emerged of his treatment make it clear that he was a trans man.